-At the University we are committed to ensuring we do everything we can to provide a safe and supportive environment for all our students and to respond appropriately to any incidents of sexual misconduct and violence.
+At the University we are committed to ensuring we do everything we can to provide a safe and supportive environment for all our students.

 Sexual violence is the general term used to describe any kind of unwanted sexual act or activity, including rape, sexual assault, indecent exposure, sexual harassment, stalking, image-based sexual abuse or "Revenge Porn".

 - A student may present themselves wishing to discuss an incident of sexual violence.
 If a student appears to be in distress and states that they have been subjected to a recent incident of sexual violence, it is necessary to immediately assess whether there is an immediate risk to the student or others and whether the student has any injuries which require immediate attention.

 - If the alleged perpetrator is still in the vicinity and an immediate risk to others, and you consider the situation to be an emergency call the police on 999 and University Security Services on 0121 414 4444.